 Go on a Highgate Cemetery Tour

-Probably not best cracked out on a first date as it’s a bit morbid, but fascinating nonetheless.
+Probably not the best for a first date as it’s a bit morbid, but fascinating nonetheless.
 The guides are almost obscenely knowledgeable about the cemetery’s 170,000 residents, and you can see the final resting places of Douglas Adams, George Eliot and Malcolm McLaren.
 You can book tickets in advance for weekdays online.

 …Or just drink a lot of it